 The leaves should come away looking like this”

-Leave the leaves for a few days to ‘scab’ over at the bottom, basically just to dry out a little.
+Leave the leaves for a few days to callous over at the bottom, basically to form a scab at the base where the leaf was removed from the main plant.
 This should only take a day or two.
 I just leave mine on the worktop.
+The scab helps prevent the leaf from drawing up water and rotting.

-Now this stage, my friends, will involve a fair bit of patience.
-It will probably take a good few weeks at least (maybe a couple of months!) for the leaves to form roots.
+Now this stage will involve a fair bit of patience!
+It will probably take a good few weeks (maybe a couple of months in winter!) for the leaves to form roots and tiny succulents to appear.
 So if you aren’t seeing much happen very quickly, don’t worry, it just takes a while.

-In this picture, I have leaves at different stages.
+In this picture, I have leaves at different stages of propagation.
 Some have already developed little succulents, others haven’t yet formed roots.
 Some haven’t worked at all and have just dried out.
-Don’t expect a 100% success rate!
+Don’t expect a 100% success rate.

 You have a few choices: